charlievillacr/jsbooks/1JavaScriptBeginner.md

 The main advantage of a function is the fact that it can be reused throughout the program.
 You can write a function which performs a certain task and the simply call it whenever you are required to perform the task.

-For example, If you have to sort some numbers, you can write a function which does that and then no matter how many times you are requiered to sort numbers, you can just call the function, and your job will be done.
+For example, if you have to sort some numbers, you can write a function which does that and then no matter how many times you are requiered to sort numbers, you can just call the function, and your job will be done.

 You escape from writing the same code for sorting again and again.